Painting Cost FAQs

 Without all these factors a reputable house painting business would not be able to provide professional house painting service.
 In fact, they would have to ‘cut corners’ in preparation, number of coats or use inferior paint products to be able to stay in business.

-So getting back to the question of what do house painters charge per hour is like asking ‘how long is a piece of string’….it depends.
+Getting back to the question, what do house painters charge per hour?
+It’s like asking “how long is a piece of string”. . . it depends.
 A better and safer question to ask is how much is a professional, reliable house painting job going to cost?

-From over 20 years of experience in quoting and painting homes in Brisbane, I’ve learned that each business has their own way of calculating their hourly rate.
-However, from the clients perspective, I feel it is more critical to ask how much is the house painting project going to cost.
-And all reputable painter will provide you an upfront quote in full so that you know the price.
-Also if any issues arise during the paint job, reputable painters will advise you on the price adjustments as they happen.
+For over 45 years, I’ve learned that each business has their own way of calculating the hourly rate.
+But from a client’s perspective, it’s more critical to ask how much is the house painting project going to cost.
+And all reputable painter will provide you with an upfront quote in full so that you know the price.
+Also, if any issues arise, reputable painters will advise you on the price adjustments as they happen.

 Want a quote?
-My name is Tas Moulis and my team are dedicated to providing realistic quotes at realistic prices.
+QPaint provides realistic quotes at realistic prices.
 Need a quote?
 Go to our contact page or complete the form below and we will be in touch.